adamspofford-dfinity/ic-auth-plugin/SPEC.md

+!
+TODO signature delegations

 # Specification

 An IC auth plugin is a program which is invoked with `--ic-auth-plugin` as its first argument.
 It receives and sends one-line JSON messages followed by a newline over stdin and stdout respectively.
 Its signal to gracefully shut down is its stdin being closed.
 After a plugin greets the host, it sends no data proactively, only responding when the host sends a request.

 Plugins should respond to all well-formed requests with well-formed responses; even if a plugin does not support a particular operation, it should say so with an error response rather than aborting.
-It is however correct to abort if the plugin requires key selection and the host does not perform it (see below).
+It is however correct to abort if the plugin requires key selection and the host does not perform it (see below), if the handshake flow is not followed, or if a message is ill-formed.

+When a plugin is instantiated, the handshake process must be completed before other messages are sent:

+1. The plugin sends the host a greeting message.
+After this point, key listing requests may be sent by the host, and the plugin no longer sends any proactive messages without the host sending a request.
+2. The host may send the plugin a key selection request based on whether the plugin supports/requires one.
+After this point, authentication mode requests and public key requests may be sent by the host.
+3. The host sends the plugin an authentication request.
+After this point, all other messages may be sent.

 A single instance of a plugin process should only represent one signing key, even if a plugin represents a mechanism that contains more than one key.
 A plugin may require input (see below) to select which key to use.
 Plugins must support multiple concurrent process instances to enable a host to select multiple keys.

+If a plugin's user authentication expires (such as an expiry being hit on a required delegation), it should abort with a zero exit code.
+Plugins should not abort with a zero exit code for any other reason unless their stdin has been closed; a zero exit code implies that the host may immediately restart it.

 The following message structures are displayed in this document with newlines, but must be sent without newlines.
 All fields are required unless specified otherwise.